Subaru Telescope: Overview

-Construction of the Subaru telescope began in April 1991, and later that year, a public contest gave the telescope its official name, "Subaru Telescope".
+Construction of the telescope began in April 1991, and later that year, a public contest gave the telescope its official name, Subaru Telescope.
 Construction was completed in 1998, and the first scientific images were taken in January 1999.
 In September 1999, Princess Sayako of Japan dedicated the telescope.

 A number of state-of-the-art technologies were worked into the telescope design.
 For example, 261 computer-controlled actuators press the main mirror from underneath, which corrects for primary mirror distortion caused by changes in the telescope orientation.
 The telescope enclosure building is also shaped to improve the quality of astronomical images by minimizing the effects caused by atmospheric turbulence.

 Subaru is one of the few state-of-the-art telescopes to have been used with the naked eye.
 For the dedication, an eyepiece was constructed so that Princess Sayako could look through it directly.
 It was enjoyed by the staff for a few nights until it was replaced with the much more sensitive working instruments.

 Subaru is the primary tool in the search for Planet Nine.
 Its large field of view, 75 times that of the Keck telescopes, and strong light-gathering power are suited for deep wide-field sky surveys.
-The search, split between a research group led by Batygin and Brown and another led by Sheppard and Trujillo, is expected to take up to five years.
+The search, split between a research group led by Konstantin Batygin and Michael Brown and another led by Scott Sheppard and Chad Trujillo, is expected to take up to five years.